MAGIC-AI4Med/Deep-DxSearch/README.md

 ## 🛠️Env Installation

 It is recommended that CUDA version >=12.1.
 If you encounter errors during installation, please adjust corresponding package version and refer to the [verl](https://verl.readthedocs.io/en/v0.2.x/start/install.html) document.
 Our project is currently based on verl v0.2x.
+To avoid version contradiction, we recommend to create 3 conda environment as follows:

 ### Step1: Install the backbone requirements